saakshigupta-saa/data-hub/readme.md

-# Data Hub — RESTful API Server
+# Data Hub — RESTFUL API Server

 A backend REST API built with **Node.js and Express.js** as part of the Fullstack Developer sprint.